alicegcr/kickstarter-analysis-challenge/README.md

 ---

 ### Purpose
-- About the data
+About the data
-* It is a datasets of plays from 2009 to 2017 included information from 21 countries.
+* This is a datasets of plays from 2009 to 2017 including information from 21 countries.
 * The columns has information about the id plays, the plays's name, the play's blurb,

-- This project want to answer the next question:
+This project want to answer the next question:

 * How different campaigns fared in relations to the plays launch dates and their funding goals?

-- To answer the main question:
+To answer the main question:
 * converted the launch date from timestamps to regular dates
 * applied a condionational formatting to the coutcomes column so I could visualize better the data
 * converted the goal column from currency to general numbers